pegasys-fi/docs/docs/contracts/v3/reference/periphery/staker/UniswapV3Staker.md

 ---
-sidebar_label: Uniswap V2 Staker Contract
+sidebar_label: Pegasys V2 Staker Contract
 sidebar_position: 2
 ---

-# Uniswap V2 Staker Contract
+# Pegasys V2 Staker Contract

-Below is the technical reference for the staker contract, [`UniswapV2Staker.sol`](https://github.com/Pegasys-fi/v2-staker/blob/main/contracts/UniswapV2Staker.sol).
+Below is the technical reference for the staker contract, [`PegasysV2Staker.sol`](https://github.com/Pegasys-fi/v2-staker/blob/main/contracts/PegasysV2Staker.sol).
 A technical guide for interacting with this staking contract will be released soon.

 ## Functions